Skip to content

 1. Prescriptive Analytics Defined and How It Works.

 At its core, prescriptive analytics is a decision-support powerhouse that leverages historical data, knowledge-based inputs, and real-time data.
 Based on these digital inputs, it uses advanced algorithms to recommend a specific course of action, explain why it is the best, and details how to implement it.
-Moreover, businesses can use predictive analytics to automate decision flows, when appropriate.
+Moreover, businesses can use predictive analytics to automate decision flows.
 Below I’ll define Prescriptive Analytics and describe how this analytical process works.

 a.
 Prescriptive Analytics Defined.